Individual Therapy and Approach

 For more information about psychologists and psychotherapy, visit the Australian Psychological Society (APS) website.
 They have information on what psychologists do, anxiety, depression, other problems and psychotherapy approaches.

-If the main reason you are seeking assistance is for issues relating to addiction / substance dependency, psychosis, an eating disorder, domestic/family violence, or child-custody legal disputes, then I recommend seeking a referral to practitioner or a service that specialises in providing treatment/support for these types of issues.
-Unfortunately, these particular issues are not areas that I specialise in or work with in my regular clinical practice.
-However, I can provide some preliminary advice on possible services or practitioners you might access.
+If the main reason you are seeking assistance is for issues relating to addiction / substance dependency, psychosis, an eating disorder, domestic/family violence, or child-custody legal disputes, then I recommend seeking a referral to practitioner or a service that addresses these types of issues particularly.
+I do not have training and experience in these areas.

 If you have further questions, please feel free to contact me, else visit the FAQs page.